A lavender stall, preserving hydrangeas, and chamomile tea

 This summer we have all been camping and going for lots of days out.
-Mike and I also spent a few days in Prague and here is a pic of a lovely lavender stall we spotted in Wenceslas Square.
+Mike and I also spent a few days in Prague where we spotted a lovely lavender stall in Wenceslas Square.
 Amongst other things the stand was selling “Provence” embroidered lavender bags, so not locally grown then!

 It’s hydrangea time again.
 Last year I spent a lot of time experimenting with preserving hydrangeas, and this year I have pressed some, and am drying some in a vase.

 This is one of may favourite vases in the picture below, it is very similar to the one in Van Gogh’s Sunflowers painting.
 I picked three flower heads and put them in the jar with a little water.
 They have lovely soft autumnal colours.
 The water will not be replaced, and eventually the flowers will dry naturally.
 I wrote a post about how to preserve hydrangeas last year if you would like to try it.